ddnexus/elastics-doc/source/doc/7-Tutorials/1-Flex-vs-Tire.md

 As if that alone wouldn't be enough complex even without variables, at some point you will have also to interpolate your variables into that boolean queries by using some closure, and eventually you will have to wrap the procs in a method just to pass the variables.
 Ouch!

-> Flex allows you to reuse any fragment of any query into any other query.
+> Flex allows you to reuse any fragment of any query into any other query {% see 2.2.2#query_fragment_reuse %}.
+You can even use chainable scopes to pure ruby reusability {% see 3 %}

 #### Hard Coded Limitations

 Tire creates a search object each time you search anything.
 The search object expects a fixed number of possible data parts and uses that parts to compose the query.
 That strategy has many limitations (as you have just read), but in particular, it is limited to what the search class explicitly allows and is aware of.
-For example, you cannot use any query not explicitly known by Tire (and if I am not mistaken, they are just about 7 at the moment of this writing).
+For example, you cannot use any query not explicitly known by Tire (and if I am not mistaken, they are just about 7 at the moment of this writing, which means that you don't have access to the 80% of the elasticsearch search queries).
 Besides, if you need any other elasticsearch feature not explicitly known by Tire, you are on your own.
 And if you are serious with elasticsearch and need to use its most advanced features, you are on your own most of the times with Tire.

 IMO Elasticsearch is very powerful and rich: limiting it is sort of defeating the very reason you choose it.